Rowdale FarmhouseSleeps 10

 No fireworks due to nearby live stock.

-Noise Policy - due to the quiet rural location, late night noise must be confined to inside the building by 11.00pm.
+Noise Policy - due to the shared site, late night noise must be confined to inside the building by 11.00pm.

 Wifi – we provide free wifi however as the Peak District is in a beautiful rural location sometimes there can be intermittent wifi signal that is beyond our control, we also hope you appreciate that we cannot guarantee wifi if there are technical issues out of our control.